McCain

 But this way of working is still a new muscle.
 Teams need coaches to guide them, leaders who visibly practice what they're asking of others, and a community where people help each other get better.
 Without those three things, old habits win and the results evaporate.

 Building the internal coaching bench, community, and leadership capability will ensure that every new team delivers at the level of the teams that proved the model.
-Without it, eighteen months of executive advocacy, leadership commitment, and hundreds of energized McCainers revert to the way things have always been done.
+Without it, twenty months of executive advocacy, leadership commitment, and hundreds of energized McCainers revert to the way things have always been done.
 And the priorities those F27 teams are counting on are at risk.

-Over the past 18 months, McCain has invested in a new way of working.
+Over the past 20 months, McCain has invested in a new way of working.
 Here is what that investment has produced, what's at stake, and what we recommend for F27.

 A new Ways of Working team, formed under Janey Piroli's leadership, now leads this work across the organization.